Network Configuration Backups in rConfig V8 Core

 Notifications

-Section titled “Notifications”Configure alerts for backup events:
+Section titled “Notifications”Configure alerts for backup events.

 Email notifications: